Commute. Shopping. Chores. What if it was possible to learn how to make a great sales pitch while doing these routine things?

 Donald Kelly describes himself as a person with selling in their DNA.
 And you can hear his love for sales in each episode of The Sales Evangelist.

 Kelly’s presentation is energetic and passionate — the way sales pitches should be.
 I especially like the playful reenactments of typical sales situations that he sometimes does.

 For example, Kelly starts the recent episode on the art of closing a deal by talking to a ‘customer’.
 His team is ‘excited and very close to having a deal’, but not ready to close it.
 Something that salespeople hear way too often.

 New episodes of The Sales Evangelist drop every couple of days.
 They are usually under 20 minutes long.
 By the way, the podcast is great for sales motivation.
-Hearing Kelly’s excitement for yet another sales topic pumps you up for a productive day.
+Hearing Kelly’s excited voice is a sure way to fire up your productivity!

 The Sales Babble first aired in 2014.
 Since then it has become one of the best sales podcasts around.
 Episodes are insightful, well-made and a joy to listen to.
 No matter whether host Pat Helmers talks about business plans or sales differentiation.